EwingGroup/EwingGroup.github.io/README.md

-# EwingGroup.github.io
-Website for the Ewing Group.
+# This is the repo for the Ewing Group website.